OpenArchive/Save-app-ios/README.md

 open Save.xcworkspace
 ```

-Then fill in the missing build configuration in [Shared/Config.xcconfig](Shared/Config.xcconfig)!

-Now you should be able to build.
+Once this is done, you should be able to build.

 ### Internet Archive S3 reference: